zextras/carbonio-mailbox/README.md

 - Build the code:

-	`ant all -Dzimbra.buildinfo.version=21.00.0_ZEXTRAS_202111`
+	`ant all -Dcarbonio.buildinfo.version=22.00.0_ZEXTRAS_202211`

 	Tips:
 	- You can list all ant build targets present in build.xml file using `ant -p build.xml`
-	- You can avoid passing `zimbra.buildinfo.version` on every time you invoke ant build command by exporting them with `export ANT_OPTS="-Dzimbra.buildinfo.version=21.00.0_ZEXTRAS_202111"`
+	- You can avoid passing `carbonio.buildinfo.version` on every time you invoke ant build command by exporting it as ANT_OPTS environment varibale with `export ANT_OPTS="-Dcarbonio.buildinfo.version=22.00.0_ZEXTRAS_202211"`

 ## Contribute to Carbonio Mailbox